 Browse More Classics in Batman Pinnacle

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Batman Pinnacle:

 Featured Route For Batman Pinnacle

 Batman and Robin 5.6 4c 14 V S 4b CO

 : Batman Pinnacle

 This is a great moderate climb to an exciting summit.
 It is the first lead for many Lumpy climbers.
 Hike up past Checkerboard Rock, and find the Batman Pinnacle (visible from the parking lot), which caps a long slab leading up to the SW side of Batman Rock; steeper rocks lie adjacent on the left.
-Hike up talus to the base of the slab.P1-climb easy, well-featured rock, aiming for a platform right of a gully but left of a left-leaning, right-facing ramp.
-120'.P2-step right, into the 5...[more]
+Hike up talus to the base of the slab.P1 - climb easy, well-featured rock, aiming for a platform right of a gully but left of a left-leaning, right-facing ramp, 120'.P2 - step right, into t...[more]
 Browse More Classics in CO

 Trail up to Batman Rock and Pinnacle.